yorickpeterse/ruby-ll/README.md

 should occur at least once but can also occur, say, 10 times:

     A = B+;

+The question operator can be used as an alternative to the following pattern:

+    # "A" or "A C"
+    A = B A_follow;

+    A_follow = C | _;

+Using this operator you can simply write the following:

+    A = B C?;

 Operators can be applied either to a single terminal/rule or a series of terminals/rules grouped together using parenthesis.
 For example, both are